 #5.
 Gateway Technologies & Blueray Technologies

-I have before tested paypal – withdraw services from Gateway Technologies and I can confidently say they genuine people.
+I have before tested PayPal – withdraw services from Gateway Technologies and I can confidently say they genuine people.
 From a recent blog post, they mention that they are processing withdraws from PayPal, Payoneer, Skill and a couple of other online merchants.
 They now offer this service in East Africa and a number of other African countries.

 The downside of there service is similar to epayswift since both aren’t automated.
-You need to first contact them via email, transfer funds to them, then they deposit funds to your mobile money wallet, bank account and for those wish to, their funds can be sent via western union.
+You need to first contact them via email, transfer funds to them, then they deposit funds to your mobile money wallet, bank account and for those wishing to, their funds can be sent via western union.

 All i can say is that this is good progress.